tawhidmonowar/polyglot_ai/README.md

 Polyglot AI is licensed under the MIT License.
 See LICENSE for more details.

 ## Acknowledgements
-This project was built as part of my Web Programming course at Metropolitan University.
+This project was built as part of my Web Programming course at [Metropolitan University] (https://metrouni.edu.bd/).
 I would like to thank my instructor and classmates for their feedback and support.

 ## Author
 * **Tawhid Monowar** - *Computer science student*